techlib/celus/docs/admin.rst

 Associating charts with report data views
 -----------------------------------------

-The last step in making a new report type available to users is to tell Celus which charts should be presented to the user if he selects the report data view (see above) associated with the report type.
+The last step in making a new report type available to users is to tell CELUS which charts should be presented to the user if he selects the report data view (see above) associated with the report type.